SAP/luigi/docs/luigi-core-api.md

 #### fromVirtualTreeRoot

 Sets the current navigation base to the parent node that is defined as virtualTree.
-This method works only when already inside a virtualTree.
+This method works only when current active micro frontend is inside a virtualTree.

 ##### Examples